 Need for additional capital.
-Our business plan calls for us to raise approximately \$15,000,000 from the sale of our securities.
-Bio-Path Subsidiary has raised approximately \$3,573,150.
-We anticipate we currently have sufficient capital to fund our operations for the next nine (9) months.
+Our business plan calls for us to raise an additional approximately \$10,000,000 from the sale of our securities.
+We have raised approximately \$3,776,403.
+We anticipate that we have sufficient capital to fund our operations for the next six (6) months.
 We will be required to raise substantial additional financing at various intervals for development programs, including significant requirements for clinical trials, for operating expenses including intellectual property protection and enforcement, for pursuit of regulatory approvals and for establishing or contracting out manufacturing, marketing and sales functions.
 We intend to seek additional funding from product-based collaborations, federal grants, technology licensing, and public or private financings, but there is no assurance that such additional funding will be available on terms acceptable to us, or at all.
 Accordingly, we may not be able to secure the significant funding which is required to maintain and continue development programs at their current levels or at levels that may be required in the future.
 We may be forced to accept funds on terms or pricing that is highly dilutive or otherwise onerous to other equity holders.
 If we cannot secure adequate financing, we may be required to delay, scale back or eliminate one or more of our development programs or to enter into license or other arrangements with third parties to commercialize products or technologies that we would otherwise seek to further develop ourselves.